Stun Gun Laws

 PENAL CODES AFFECTING AIR TASER, STUN GUNS & STUN BATONS.

-In order to possess a Taser or stun gun, an individual must have a valid FOID card, as is currently required for firearms.
+Summary: In order to possess a stun gun, an individual must have a valid FOID card, as is currently required for firearms.

-Sellers of Taser or stun guns must check the buyers FOID card and keep the record of sale for ten years, the same requirements for firearms sales.
-When a licensed firearms dealer sells a Taser or stun gun, they must request a background check of the buyer.
+Sellers of stun guns must check the buyer’s FOID card and keep the record of sale for ten years, the same requirements for firearms sales.
+When a licensed firearms dealer sells a stun gun, they must request a background check of the buyer.
 The 24-hour waiting period required for long guns, shotguns, and rifles, will also apply to taser and stun gun purchases.

 WISCONSIN: Legal with restriction